Create a giant shaving cream “Magna Doodle” for fun and learning with 2 simple items: a table-top and a can of shaving cream.

 If you’ve been following along with us, you’ve likely heard me mention the 6 dollar, second-hand coffee table.
 It serves as an indoor craft table during the winter months, and an outdoor activity table during the warmer months.
-I love it because it’s large enough for the children to gather around comfortably, and its laminate top makes it stain and water-proof.
+I love it because it’s large enough for the children to gather around comfortably, and its laminate top makes it stain-proof and water-proof.

 Creating your shaving cream magna doodle:

 This morning, I took a can of shaving cream to the table, and presented the hooligans with this:

 At the sound of the spray-can, they came running, and gathered around, curious about what I was up to.
 “Is it for us?” they asked.
 “Yep”, I said.
 “What do we do with it?” one of them asked.
 I replied very simply: “Whatever you’d like”.

 There was a moment of hesitation, and then a few cautious fingers poked at the cream.